mulle-sde/mulle-sde.github.io/index.md

 ## Baby steps

-These tools look can be useful on their own.
+These tools can be useful on their own.
 When familiarizing with them, you will get an idea what *mulle-sde* can do for you:

 Tool                                                  | Description